 Circuit Boards and Components

 The old resistors will usually have drifted off value and out of an acceptable range.
-Reusing out of spec parts is comparable to building a new board, but using all the incorrect parts, just how well will that work?
+Reusing out of spec parts is comparable to building a new board, but using all incorrect parts, just how well will that work?
 Same goes for those old capacitors.
-Even if they are still in a usable value range, they cannot compete with modern, high quality film capacitors.
-Guitar guys love old capacitors because they inject noise and distortion which can make for a great sound, but this is not a guitar amplifier.
-If you have good testing vintage caps and like the way they sound, then go ahead and use them.
-In a side by side audition and analysis, the new amp with all new parts will beat the vintage amp every time.
+Even if they are still in a usable value range, they cannot compete with the performance of modern, high quality film capacitors.
+Guitar guys love old capacitors because they inject noise and distortion which can make for a great vintage repop sound, but this is not a guitar amplifier we're talking about here.
+If you have good testing vintage caps and like the way they sound, then go ahead and use them, if they don't impress then replace them.
+In a side by side audition and analysis, the new amp with all new parts (like I build them) will beat the vintage amp every time.

 I have always found the stock circuit to be the best, they didn't sell over 350,000 ST-70's because they sounded mediocre.
 Consider this, if you will.
 If any of the past or previous modified or alternative circuits were really better, wouldn't those have, back then, or currently dominate the market?
 I prefer the real deal, why try to fix what isn't broken?
 Imitation is the highest form of flattery, but when you install a VTA (tubes 4 hifi), Curcio Audio, Triode Electronics or any other driver circuit, the amplifier is no longer a Dynaco.
 So, if your ST-70 doesn't sound good, there's simply something wrong with it, or within your system, somewhere.